natelandau/neatfile/README.md

 ## Configuration

 Define personalized defaults in a configuration file and apply them consistently across all runs.
-You can also set project specific settings within the configuration file with their own specific filename patterns.
-Folders beneath the root path of projects will be indexed and used to move files into.

-To set default settings, you'll need to create a configuration file.
-Neatfile will look for a file at `~/.config/neatfile/config.toml` or your `$XDG_CONFIG_HOME/neatfile/config.toml` if set.
+To create a configuration file.
+Run `neatfile config --create` to create a configuration file at `~/.config/neatfile/config.toml` or your `$XDG_CONFIG_HOME/neatfile/config.toml` if set.

 Preferences can also be set on a per project basis within the configuration file.

 Values are set in the following order of precedence:

 1. CLI arguments
-2. Project specific settings
+2. Project specific settings within the configuration file
 3. Default values in the user configuration file
 4. Default values as specified below in the sample configuration file.